carbon-language/carbon-lang/llvm/docs/JITLink.rst

-* Relaxation optimizations -- A pre-fixup pass can inspect GOT accesses and PLT calls and identify situations where the addresses of the entry target and the access close enough to be accessed directly.
+* Relaxation optimizations -- A pre-fixup pass can inspect GOT accesses and PLT calls and identify situations where the addresses of the entry target and the access are close enough to be accessed directly.
 In this case the pass can rewrite the instruction stream of the containing block and update the fixup edges to make the access direct.

   Code for this looks like: